lightningtgc/MProgress.js/README.md

 ## Basic usage

-Example for the type one `Determinate`
+Example for the `Determinate` type

 1.Instantiation: